-AcuoMed is configured for a Server Level Master Encryption Key at the Image Manager Server node $\rightarrow$ Properties $\rightarrow$ Option Tab as noted in Figure 26: Server Level Master Encryption Key Enable encryption by checking the checkbox and generate a Master key.
-Copy the generated key and paste it into the same place on the other AcuoMed systems in your enterprise that have a need to share this key.
+AcuoMed is configured for a Server Level Master Encryption Key.
+To configure a Server Level Master Encryption Key, select the Image Manager Server node > Properties > Option Tab as noted in Figure 26: Server Level Master Encryption Key.
+Enable DICOM Message Encryption on this Server by selecting the checkbox and click Generate Key.
+Copy the generated key and paste it into the same place on the other AcuoMed systems in your enterprise that need to share this key.